 If you are reading this, you are likely the owner of one of our handmade metal wall art panel pieces or considering purchasing a piece and curious about how to properly hang your new wall art panels.
 We are so pleased you are supporting our unique, handmade artwork and know you want your art to look its utmost best when displayed on your wall.
-Below are instructions and helpful tips for how to hang your wall art to complement your home décor.
+Below are instructions and helpful tips for how to hang your wall art to compliment your home décor.

 Choose the right space to display your wall art.
 The wall should be proportionate to the size of wall art you are hanging.
 If you are hanging your wall art panels above a piece of furniture, a good rule of thumb is to look for wall art that is about two-thirds the length of the furniture.
 Many design experts also suggest hanging your art with the center of the piece measuring 57” from the floor because it is the average line of sight.